GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/operational-reports/timeliness-currency-report.md

 Therefore, if you can't find a certain product in the report, it is likely that it doesn't meet one of those criteria.

+## How Timeliness is calculated

+Timeliness is a value that ranges from 0% (never on time) to 100% (always on time).
+It is calculated from the number of days that the product was overdue.